 - Multiple Endings: The film exists in alternate versions with different cuts of the (silent) final scene of Travers at Marion's bedside in hospital, which have different implications as to whether she survives her injuries or dies.
 It will surprise nobody who knows European film that the French release had the sad ending.

-- Never Found the Body: Dr Mabuse III drives his car into a river in what is blatantly signalled as an example of this trope.
+- Never Found the Body: Dr. Mabuse III drives his car into a river in what is blatantly signaled as an example of this trope.

 - No One Sees the Boss: As in Testament.

 - Obfuscating Stupidity: Rosensveig, who is actually an Interpol Special Agent.

 - Prophet Eyes: Cornelius.
 If you think they look like dodgy contact lenses, you're absolutely right.

 - Psycho Psychologist: Jordan, if he even is a psychiatrist.

 - Real Time: As with the previous Mabuse films, set in the year of release.